lowkeenyo/Magento-2-Make-a-test-environment/README.md

  - running out of server space -> clean up the live environment and exclude media folder?

 --------------------------------------------------
-STEP 2
+|STEP 2
----(im assuming there is already an empty magento installation working on our TEST server) Gotta copy that DATABASE from live to test!
+(im assuming there is already an empty magento installation working on our TEST server) Gotta copy that DATABASE from live to test!
 Dump the whole database through ssh with: mysqldump --opt -Q -h dbintxxxxx -u uxxxxx_xxxx -p dbxxxx_xxxx > dump.sql(give the database pass)